qasim/Airstream/README.md

 Called when a device's current position or duration for the current item being streamed was changed.

+-

 ### AirstreamRemote

+This is the remote control object.
+If this is present on the [Airstream](#airstream-1) object, then you will be able to send commands to the device connected to your AirPlay server.

+-

 ```swift
 func play()